William Hogan (1777-1826) + Nancy Wadlaw (1778-1853)

 1825 July 7 – Estill County Marriage Bond: William Hogan (Jr.) to Hannah Allen.

-1825 - 1828 Elk Lick Baptist Church records show Hogans, Allens, Eggers, and Morphews belonged to the Elk Lick Baptist Church near the South Fork, whose records are now available at (http://owsleykyhist.org/elk_lick_baptist_church.htm), compiled by Dr. D. L. Brewer and aided by the Owsley County Kentucky Historical Society.
-These records are a tiny window into the lives of these people and include:
+1825 - 1828 Elk Lick Baptist Church records show Hogans, Allens, Eggers, and Morphews belonged to the Elk Lick Baptist Church near the South Fork, whose records were compiled by Dr. D. L. Brewer and can be found online.
+Thanks to Dr. Brewer, these records are a tiny window into the lives of these people and include:

 1825 December 28 – Elk Lick Baptist Church: Nathan Murphy (Morphew) became treasurer